corpus-io/tokenize.it-smart-contracts/docs/dev_overview.md

 This contract allows everyone who has the `Transferer`-role on the `token` contract or who is certified by the allow-list to meet the requirements set in the `token` contract to buy newly issued tokens at a fixed price.
 The number of tokens that can be minted in this way can be limited to `maxAmountOfTokenToBeSold`, which is the maximal amount of token to be sold in this fundraising round.

 Furthermore, this contract can be paused by the owner to change the parameters.
-After any parameter change, a delay of 1 day is enforced before the contract can be unpaused again.
+After any parameter change, a delay of 1 hour is enforced before the contract can be unpaused again.
 This is to prevent frontrunning attacks.

 ## Employee participation